Loading Events

 • Key lessons learned from common FEED challenges.

-About the Course Leader
+About The Course Leader

-Ir.
-Deddy has conducted numerous consulting projects, including work with PT.
-Indonesia Power (Tambak Lorok, Suralaya, Perak), PT.
-IPMOMI Paiton, PT.
-PGN SBU TSJ, PT.
+Many consulting works has been conducted including in PT.
+Indonesia Power (Tambak Lorok, Suralaya, Perak), PT.IPMOMI Paiton, and, PT.
+PGN SBU TSJ and PT.
 Pertamina Gas, PT.
 HKS Humpus, and PT.
 Vale Indonesia.
-His expertise also includes operational excellence at PGN and railway safety management for the Ministry of Transportation, as well as reliability data collection in the Kamojang Geothermal Power Plant.
+Operational excellence at PGN and railway safety management at the Minister of Transportation.
+Reliability Data collection in Geothermal Power plant Kamojang.

 Details